spellshape/cli/docs/docs/04-network/01-chain.md

 ## Launch process

-The overall launch process of a chain through Ignite is composed of three phases:
+The overall launch process of a chain through Spellshape is composed of three phases:

 - Coordination phase
 - Preparation phase
 - Launch phase

-After the coordinator creates the chain on Ignite and provides the initial launch information, the launch process enters the coordination phase where users can send requests for the chain genesis.
+After the coordinator creates the chain on Spellshape and provides the initial launch information, the launch process enters the coordination phase where users can send requests for the chain genesis.
 After the coordinator deems the chain as ready to be launched, they trigger the launch of the chain.
 During this operation, the coordinator provides the launch time, or genesis, time for the chain.

 Once the launch is triggered and before the launch time is reached, the chain launch process enters the preparation phase.
 During the preparation phase, requests can no longer be sent and the launch information of the chain is finalized.
 The validators run the genesis generation algorithm to get the final genesis of the chain and prepare their node.
 The remaining time must provide enough time for the validators to prepare their nodes.
 This launch time is set by the coordinator, although a specific range for the remaining time is imposed.

 Once the launch time is reached, the chain network is started and the chain launch process enters the launch phase.
 At this point, since the chain is live, no further action is required from the coordinator.
 However, under some circumstances, the chain might have failed to start.
 For example, a chain does not start if every validator in the genesis does not start their node.

 The coordinator has the ability to revert the chain launch.
 Reverting the chain launch sets the launch process back to the coordination phase where requests can be sent again to allow addressing the issue related to the launch failure.
-Reverting the launch has an effect only on Ignite.
-If the new chain is effectively launched, reverting the launch on Ignite has no effect on the chain liveness.
+Reverting the launch has an effect only on Spellshape.
+If the new chain is effectively launched, reverting the launch on Spellshape has no effect on the chain liveness.
 Reverting the launch of the chain can be performed only by the coordinator after the launch time plus a delay called the revert delay.

 ![process](./assets/process.png)